 The law requires that businesses “maintain a reasonably safe condition and correct or warn of dangers that the defendant knew or should have known of, and which the plaintiff did not or should not have known of by the use of reasonable care.”
 Post v.
 Lunney, 261 So.2d 146 (Fla.
 1972).
 But what is considered reasonable?
 That is where you start looking at industry standards and safety regulations when it comes to slip and fall injuries, which can be too much for a victim to handle.
 This is why it is so important that you get an experienced personal injury attorney to handle your case from the onset.

-Unfortunately, insurance companies will give you a hard time.
-They often intentionally lead people on delaying treatment and loss of witnesses until it is nearly impossible to make a claim even if you do hire a lawyer.
-They know that people who hire personal injury attorneys will recover many times more money than those who try to handle their case on their own.
+Unfortunately, Florida insurance companies can make things extremely difficult if you pursue an injury claim on your own.
+They often intentionally lead people on, delaying treatment and losing witnesses until it is nearly impossible to make a premises liability injury claim (even if you do hire a lawyer).
+They know that people who hire personal injury attorneys will recover many times more money than those who try to handle their cases on their own.
 A good attorney will fight to help your cause and recover the money that you deserve.

 Different areas (districts) of Florida have different standards for when the owner of the property can be held responsible, so the location of the incident could determine whether you have a claim or not.
 As a result, not just any personal injury attorney can handle the case.
 They must have special knowledge about each district of Florida.
 Herman & Wells practices all over the state and we know the differences between the different districts.

-There are some people who are allowed to come on a businesses’ property solely for that persons’ own convenience but no benefit of the business.
+There are some people who are allowed to come on a businesses’ property solely for that persons’ own convenience.
 Those people are called Uninvited Licensees.
 A company has no duty to those people other than not to expose them to danger recklessly or wantonly.
 Stewart v.
 Texas Co, 67 So.2d 653 (Fla.
 1953).